pfenninglab/halLiftover-postprocessing/README.md

 ```
 Note how there is only one '-' (dash) for the parameter name.

+# Output files produced by program
+* File with coherent orhtologs (name specified in -oFile)
+* File with orthologs that did not meet all of the criteria specified by the user (name is the name specified in -oFile + ".failed")
+* File with histogram of ortholog lengths of all orthologs, including those that did not meet the criteria specified by the user (name is the name specified in -oFile + ".png")
+* File with historgram of ortholog lengths of coherent orthologs (name is the name specified in -oFile + "-peak.png")
-Note: To obtain ortholog length histograms, submit the job (or open the interactive session in which the program will be run) using the --x11 option.
+	* Note: To obtain ortholog length histograms when running orthologFind.py on a cluster, submit the job (or open the interactive session in which the program will be run) using the --x11 option.

 # Preparing Program for Histone Modification Data